zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

 ## Part 4: Mojo

-Mojo is Chromium's abstraction of IPC.
+Mojo is Monyhar's abstraction of IPC.
 Mojo allows for developers to easily connect interface clients and implementations across arbitrary intra- and inter-process boundaries.
 See the
 [Intro to Mojo and Services](https://monyhar.googlesource.com/monyhar/src.git/+/main/docs/mojo_and_services.md)